azmodude/ansible-role-pyenv/README.md

     pyenv_user: "{{ ansible_env.USER }}"

 Install pyenv for given user.
+Make sure you don't `become: yes` to root user in your play when trying to install for a regular user.

     pyenv_root: "{{ ansible_env.HOME }}/.pyenv"